 12. Trap Crops

-These are plants that have attractant properties and are grown in large stands to lure various pests away from the main plants/crops.
+These are plants that have attractant properties.
+As a result, they are grown in large stands to lure various pests away from the main plants/crops.

 They are sometimes called ‘sacrificial’ plants, and therefore, this method is generally more suited to commercial enterprises.

-Trap crops that leaf miners will attack include radish, chickweed, pigweed, velvetleaf, and plantain.
+Trap crops that the leaf miner insect will attack include radish, chickweed, pigweed, velvetleaf, and plantain.

 This DIY method works best for lime, lemon, and citrus trees.
-It will greatly assist in keeping the plants healthy and enable early viewing of any possible infestation.
+Consequently, it will greatly assist in keeping the plants healthy and enable early viewing of any possible infestation.

 Infected leaves can be removed, crushed, and disposed of.
-You may also find leaf miner worms on boxwoods.
+You may also find these leaf worms on boxwoods.

-It is so disheartening to spend time and effort producing fine plants only to see them destroyed by pests like leaf miners.
+It is so disheartening to spend time and effort producing fine plants only to suffer leaf miner damage.

 Commercial pesticides are available, but fortunately, there are also many natural solutions to treat the problem.